SleepingSoundly/prelab/README.txt

 In this program, the main thread calls pthread_join() on the threads it created.
 Could a different thread call pthread_join() on those threads instead?
 Could a thread call pthread_join() on the main thread (assuming it knew the main thread's thread ID - i.e. pthread_t)?
+	Yes, it could.
+The function waits on the finishing of a thread, which can be identified by a thread created in the context of that function, or a pointer to a thread from another process.
+Either way, when that thread is determined to be finished, the pthread_exit routine will place a return value in the pthread_join call.
+This is possible with any thread, including main.

 The consumer_routine function calls sched_yield() (line 180) when there are no items in the queue.
 Why does it call sched_yield() instead of just continuing to check the queue for an item until one arrives?
+	Sched_yield() allows other threads to take CPU time.
+If we just kept attempting to grab the lock, then one thread could feesibly retain all the CPU uptime and the other threads would never process.

 Deliverables